mwalton/quartz/content/thoughts/digital-garden.md

 # Building in the open

-> *One who works with the door open gets all kinds of interruptions, but they also occasionally gets clues as to what the world is and what might be important.* — Richard Hamming
+> *One who works with the door open gets all kinds of interruptions, but they also occasionally get clues as to what the world is and what might be important.* — Richard Hamming